leggsimon/next/docs/overview/process.md

 - One or two designers
 - UX, where available

-We do not have ‘project managers’ or ‘scrum masters’ and instead teams are accountable for delivering everything that they have committed to in their roadmaps (which they themselves write) on time.
+We do not have ‘project managers’ or ‘scrum masters’.
+Instead, teams are accountable for delivering everything that they have committed to in their roadmaps (which they themselves write) on time.

 ## Quarterly